-Meagan’s stories have been published in a variety of journals including: The City Quill, Dime Show Review, BLYNKT Lit Mag, Beneath the Rainbow, Four Ties Literary Review, Santa Fe Writers Project, The Penman Review and The Same Literary Journal.
-Her short story “Kittens” won the 2017 Scythe Prize for Fiction.
-Her story “What She Lost” was the runner up in the 2017 SNHU Fall Fiction Competition.
-Family life, the grey space between right and wrong, and the dark underbelly of the American Dream figure prominently in her work.
+Meagan’s stories have been published in a variety of journals including: Four Ties Literary Review, Santa Fe Writers Project, The Same Literary Journal, The New Southern Fugitives, Barren Magazine and Still: The Journal.
+She won the 2017 Scythe Prize for Fiction, was the runner up in the 2017 SNHU Fall Fiction Competition, and was a Judge’s Choice finalist in the 2018 Still: The Journal Fiction competition.